Middleton Stoney: Manor and castle

 Middleton Stoney existed by the time of King Edward the Confessor, when one Turi held the manor.
 It was valued at 10 hides.

-Middleton Stoney Castle was a motte-and-bailey that was first recorded in 1215.
+Middleton Stoney Castle was first recorded in 1215.
 Its remains are east of All Saints' parish church and are a Scheduled Ancient Monument.

 Middleton Park is a neo-Georgian country house designed by Edwin Lutyens and his son Robert and built in 1938 for the 9th Earl of Jersey.
 It is a Grade I listed building.